bonniepeng2002/Goose-Attack-Bot/README.md

 Type !help on your Discord server to explore the different ways to attac- i mean say hi to your friends, and assert dominanc- i mean assert your friendship.
 May the strongest goose win.

-CLICK THE LINK BELOW to add to your server, enjoy! https://discordapp.com/oauth2/authorize?client_id=735870118646775928&scope=bot&permissions=1312291904
+CLICK THE LINK to add to your server, hope you enjoy! https://discordapp.com/oauth2/authorize?client_id=735870118646775928&scope=bot&permissions=1312291904